-The proposed work is the construction, operation and maintenance of an arterial transport corridor in Drury from Jesmond Road (from State Highway 22) to Waihoehoe Road east of Fitzgerald Road including active transport facilities and associated infrastructure.
+The proposed work is the construction, operation and maintenance an arterial transport corridor in Drury East along Waihoehoe Road between east of Fitzgerald Road and Drury Hills Road, including active transport facilities, and associated infrastructure.
 The proposed work is shown in the following Concept Plan and includes:

-- (a) An upgraded and new transport corridor with four lanes, including public transport and active transport facilities; - (b) Associated works including intersections, bridges, embankments, retaining, culverts, stormwater management systems and realignment of Tui Street; - (c) Changes to local roads, where the proposed work intersects with local roads; and - (d) Construction activities, including vegetation removal, construction compounds, lay down areas, bridge works area, construction traffic management and the re-grade of driveways.
+- (a) Upgrading and widening Waihoehoe Road for two lanes and active transport facilities; - (b) Associated works including intersections, embankments, retaining, culverts and stormwater management systems; - (c) Changes to local roads, where the proposed work intersects with local roads; and - (d) Construction activities, including vegetation removal, construction compounds, lay down areas, construction traffic management and the re-grade of driveways.